mmashimo/fnc/README.md

 - Parsing happens from left to right.
 Case is important.
 - Numberic or '-' followed by numerics are 'numbers'.
 	- A number can have units immediately after the number or by adding ':' and units the number (ex. _25F_ is the same as _25:F_ for degrees Fahrenheit).
 Units are alpha-numeric (but starts with an alphabet).
+	- Number formatting is similar to Units, but is always enclosed in single quotes.
+It is important to make sure there is an ending quote unless using escape (\') for feet or minutes, for example.
+5'6" (5-feet, 6-inches) is good enough.
+5 feet cannot use 5:' otherwise parsing error will ensue.
+	- Time string (TBD) is differentiated with units/format by ##:##.
+Numericall, saved in the in seconds by default unless explicitly set.
+12:56 is 12-minutes, 56-seconds.
+12:56m is 12-hours 56-minutes.
+12:25d will format December 25 in days from January 1st (minus one).
+	- Time-Date format is separated by underscore (#).
+1999-12-31#23:59:59 is stored as J2000,
+	but in seconds rather than fractional part of a day
 	- Differentiate units from variables if not sure.
 Add a space in front of variables - especially if a variable name exists as a unit name (ex. _2m_ is 2 meters, _2 m_ will multiply _2_ to _m_)
-	- You also add C-style formatting by adding ":%" after the number. (ex. _25:F:%0.1f_)
+	- You also add C-style formatting by adding ":'%.9f'" after the number. (ex. _25:F:'%0.1f'_)
-	- Hexidecimal expression always starts with "0x" - ends when alpha-numeric is no longer 0-9 and A-F (case not important).
+	- Hexidecimal expression starts with "0x" - ends when alpha-numeric is no longer 0-9 and A-F (case not important).
 It is always best to add a space if not sure.
-Note: _0x19C_ is not the same as _0x19:C_
+Note: _0x19C_ is not the same as _0x19:C_.
+When computing with hexadecimal, it may help to have unit-less conversions
 - Variable names must start with alphabet (a-z, A-Z).
 Variables can have alpha-numerics (TBD-bugs exists with alpha with numbers).
 Note that units are also alphanumerics starting with an alphabet.
 Be careful that undefined units will become a variable.
 	- Variable definition (_<var>=###_) or variable assignment (_=<var>_) cannot have spaces between "=" and _<var>_ name.
 Parsing "=" cannot recognize the start/end of variable name.
 	- Variable definition (_<var>=###_) is processed during parsing.